-We calculate the denominator of the SMA energy by using the commutator $ [\sigma^{\pm},\sigma^x]=\mp 2 \sigma^{\pm}$ and expressing all resonance operators from Eq. \eqref{DoubleRes} in terms of $\sigma^{\pm}$.
+We calculate the {numerator} of the SMA energy by using the commutator $ [\sigma^{\pm},\sigma^x]=\mp 2 \sigma^{\pm}$ and expressing all resonance operators from Eq. \eqref{DoubleRes} in terms of $\sigma^{\pm}$.
 As shown in the appendix \ref{app:oscstrength}, this depends on $z,$ but for the lowest order contribution where $z\approx 1,$ we can write

-where we assumed the resonance operators along all nearest neighbor directions have all the same expectation value to first order in $1-z$ for the variational wave function, so that the oscillator strengths turn out to be proportional to the minimized energy per site $\abs{E_0}/N$.
+where we assumed the resonance operators along all nearest neighbor directions have all the same expectation value to first order in $1-z$ for the variational wave function, so that the oscillator strengths turn out to be proportional to the minimized energy per site {$\abs{E_0}/N=0.1377J_\perp$ which we take from ref.~\cite{sen_variational_2008}}.
 The form of the oscillator strength in other directions is shown in the appendix \ref{app:oscstrength}.
-We took the value of the energy from the previous variational study \cite{sen_variational_2008} with $t=J_\perp/2=0.0666 J_z$.

 Before calculating the structure factor, let us mention that the oscillator strength has a gapless zero line from $\Gamma$ to $M$ for the $\tau=3$ dimers.
 Such a line also appears for the square lattice dimer model with single plaquette resonances.
 In that case for the dimers in the $\tau=\hat{x}$ direction there is a conserved quantity $\sigma_{\tau}^x(\textbf{q}_0)$ with $\textbf{q}_0=(q_x,\pi)$ so $f(\textbf{q}_0)=0$ and the oscillator strength for $\textbf{q}_0+\textbf{k}$ has the form $f(\textbf{q}_0+\textbf{k})\propto (\textbf{k}\times \hat{\tau})^2$.